 The updating process is just as valuable as creating the original board.
 I’ll remove images that no longer resonate, add new goals that have emerged, and often rearrange things based on what’s become most important to me.
 I keep my old boards because it’s encouraging to see how much I’ve accomplished and how my priorities have shifted over time.

 Remember that this process is about connecting with what you want and staying motivated to pursue it.
-How to create a vision board isn’t rocket science.
-Simply think about getting visual with your dreams and keeping them front and center in your daily life.
+How to create a vision board isn’t rocket science – it’s simply about getting visual with your dreams and keeping them front and center in your daily life.

 FAQ